Tyrn/wei/the-insider-en.typ

 found it at Ravadan spaceport where it had been from the  beginning.
 He  had to go to Ravadan.

-     Passing by the nearest village, Bemish noticed an unhitched wagon - the peasants  were  gathering  at  the  wagon and unloading the  planks  for the assembling stage.
+     Passing by the nearest village, Bemish noticed an unhitched wagon---the peasants  were  gathering  at  the  wagon and unloading the  planks  for the assembling stage.
 It  seemed  to Bemish that the oldster  in charge  of  the construction  was the same  oldster, who  played a god on the  market in the